Shaone Morrisonn

-Shaone Morrisonn (born December 23, 1982) is a Canadian-Croatian professional ice hockey defenceman who is currently under contract with the Dubai Mighty Camels in the Emirates Ice Hockey League (EHL).
+Shaone Morrisonn (born December 23, 1982) is a Canadian-Croatian former professional ice hockey defenceman.
 He played for the Boston Bruins, Washington Capitals and the Buffalo Sabres during his eight-year NHL career.
+He currently serves as a European professional scout for the New York Rangers.

 Playing career

 Morrisonn started his hockey career with the Vancouver Thunderbird Minor Hockey Association (VTMHA).
 After proving himself at the community level, he was drafted by the Kamloops Blazers of the WHL and subsequently drafted in the 1st round, 19th overall by the Boston Bruins in the 2001 NHL Entry Draft.
 He was later dealt to the Capitals on March 3, 2004 in the trade that sent Sergei Gonchar to the Bruins.
 While with the Bruins, Morrisonn scored his first NHL goal.
 It came in Boston's 4-3 home win over Toronto on January 1, 2004.

 Morrisonn was often paired with 2007–08 NHL lead goal-scoring defenceman Mike Green.
 He began to prove himself as a tough, stay-at-home defenceman.
 During the 2008 NHL playoffs, he played every game with a broken jaw and a separated shoulder.

 In 2008, after a long negotiation with the Capitals, Morrisonn filed for arbitration as he wanted to stay with the team but could not come to an agreement on financial terms.
 On July 26, 2008, an arbitrator awarded a one-year contract worth $1.975 million.